SatoruItaya/Fitbit-activity-notifier/README.md

 More details are shown in each README.

-# Example of custom rpeort
+# Example of a custom report

 ```
 ======================